usgin/cushions/readme.md

     stuffing -d stanford -i C:\Users\Ryan\Documents\stanford-metadata.csv

+This will create a database called `stanford` and load records into it from the CSV file at `C:\Users\Ryan\Documents\stanford-metadata.csv`.

 Loading will take a little bit of time, depending on the number of records.
 It will let you know how long it took when its done.
 Expect it to take about 30 seconds for about 13,000 records.

 ## Validating Data

 You need to turn on Cushions now.
-From that Node.js command prompt type:
+From a command prompt type:

     cushions

-Okay, that was easy.
-Leave that window open while you work.
+If you see `info  - socket.io started`, then it worked.
+Leave that command prompt open while you work.

-Now Cushions are ready to protect you, and your data is loaded into CouchDB, and it is ready to get validated.
+Now Cushions are ready to protect you: your data is loaded into CouchDB, and it is ready to be validated.
 Go to this URL in your web-browser:

     http://localhost:5984/your-database-name/_design/validation/index.html